 One of our family’s most loved holiday recipes is my Nana’s Italian Cookie Recipe.
 This fun Cookie Recipe creates the perfect Italian cookies that are so soft and yummy with the perfect amount of sweetness.

-One of my favorite parts of the holiday season is baking in the kitchen with my kids.
+Christmas is next week and in my family, that means the oven will be running overtime to get all our baking traditions done.
 I grew up spending endless hours in the kitchen with my Nana making all her delicious Italian sweets, and now I enjoy teaching my own children how to make these recipes.

 3/4 cup butter

 3 1/2 cups Gold Medal Flour

 1/2 teaspoon salt